TomStuart92/TomStuart92.github.io/_posts/16-10-09-ReactJS.md

 ## Foreword

 **We're not taught how to write code at Makers Academy.** Sure we learn a whole load of syntax, paradigms, best practices and design patterns.
 But that's not really what we're here to learn.
 What we actually learn is how to learn.
-In the context of Makers, the real end goal is to be able to approach a language/topic/concept we've never seen before and quickly get comfortable applying it.
+In the context of Makers, the end goal is to be able to approach a language/topic/concept we've never seen before and quickly get comfortable applying it.

 I've always been the jump in at the deep end kind of guy, so this weekend I decided to test my skills and look at React.
 To skip to the punchline: